zacharylandes/rails_engine/README.md

 `` rails s ``
 to start your server.

+## Spec harness
-in a new terminal window and in any directory other than the rails engine project directory
+ In a new terminal window and in any directory other than the rails engine project directory

  run:
  `` cd .. ``

  `` git clone https://github.com/turingschool/rales_engine_spec_harness.git``

  ``  cd rales_engine_spec_harness ``

  `` bundle  ``

  `` bundle exe rake ``